brunoparga/githubstars/README.md

 ## Installation instructions

-First of all, clone the repository locally.
-Then start the database:
+The application runs on Ruby 2.5.3 and Rails 5.2.2.
+Use your Ruby version manager to install the right Ruby, then clone this repository locally.
+Then start the PostgreSQL database:

 ```
 $ rails db:create